leafOfTree/vim-vue-plugin/README.md

 ## Upgrade to the latest version

-If you've installed `vim-vue-plugin` before, it's recommended to upgrade to the latest version.
+If you installed `vim-vue-plugin` before 3/29/2021, it's recommended to upgrade to the latest version.
 After upgrade, You will have to configure in a new way as described at [Configuration](#configuration).

-What's new
+What's New

 - Clean code and configuration
 - Improved performance